-The tribe of Manasseh laid claim to Bethshan (Bethshean) even though it was located in land given to tribe of Issachar (Joshua 17:11, Judges 1:27).
+The tribe of Manasseh laid claim to Bethshan (Bethshean) even though it was located in land given to tribe of Isaachar (Joshua 17:11, Judges 1:27).

 Bethshan (Bethshean) was located in an important strategic location within Israel.
 It stood at the entrance of the Jezreel valley (where many battles were fought) and was at the intersection where it met the Jordan River valley.
 It was therefore used to both guard the valleys and as a checkpoint for an important Jordan River crossing.

 The Philistines, after years of battling King Saul, were finally able to overcome and kill him and three of his sons.
 When the battle ended, they found their dead bodies on Mount Gilboa where they were slain.

 As part of their gruesome victory celebration, the Philistines chopped off Saul's head and sent it throughout their territory as a testament to their military power.
 They then hung up the head in their temple dedicated to the pagan God Dagon!